 In addition to the static convenience methods, message boxes can be configured to meet specific requirements by a number of parameters.
 These parameters are shown in Figure 000 in the configuration section of the sample form MessageBoxForm of the Scout widget application.
-Clicking on
+Clicking on the [Sample Content] button will fill in example values for the message box parameters.
+The configured message box can them be started by clicking on the Open the configured MessageBox link.
+This behaviour is implemented in the link's execClickAction method according to Listing Listing MessageBox.
+The text below details the purpose of less evident message box properties.

 Message box buttons only appear if an non-emtpy label text is assigned to the Yes Button Text property, the No Button Text property and Cancel Button Text property.
-If the hidden text property has a non-empty text assigned, an additional [!Copy!] button will be added to the message box.
-An example use case is the case of elaborate error messages (or complete stack traces in cases where this does not negatively impact the application is security).
+If the hidden text property has a non-empty text assigned, an additional [Copy] button will be added to the message box.
+An example use case is the case of elaborate error messages (or complete stack traces in cases where this does not negatively impact the application's security).
 Here the copy button allows to transport this text into the system clipboard.
 From the clipboard the user may decides to paste this text into an email to the companys help desk.
 The default return value property specifies the return value of the message box if the box closes autmatically after the time provided in the auto close millisecond property has passed.
 If the auto close millisecond property is set to -1, the message box will not clause automatically.

 Once a message box is started with method startMessageBox the user interface is blocked until the user chooses any of the options or clicks the dialog away.
-The selected option is the provided by the method $\tilde{\mathbf{0}}$ return value.
-If the user closes the message box by hitting the esc or clicking on the icon to close a dialog, the start method of the message box will always return the value CANCEL\OPTION of the IMessageBox interface.
+The selected option is the provided by the method's return value.
+If the user closes the message box by hitting the esc or clicking on the icon to close a dialog, the start method of the message box will always return the value CANCEL_OPTION of the IMessageBox interface.

-8. Advanced Widgets
+Chapter 8.
+Advanced Widgets